Joerg-Rossow/FINANCIALANALYSIS/README.md

 ## Challenges within corporate FP&A

 There are a number of daily challenges with financial planning, analysis and reporting.
 These often deal with media breaks, reconciling and the amount of financial data.
-Also often organizations try to solve new challenges with old approaches.
+Also often organizations try to solve new challenges with sometimes traditional approaches.

 ## Objectives of this repository